 Legal firms will often recruit attorneys from other practices to become partners in theirs as they expand into new areas.
 Such ‘laterals’ are valued because they bring experience and talent with them.
 Of course, being poached is certainly flattering.
 But you can also market yourself as an excellent choice as a lateral hire.
 However, it doesn’t guarantee that you’ll get the job.
 You’ll have to impress the hiring committee.
 To start that process, be prepared with a great cover letter.

 You can begin by checking out the tips below.
 Then, take a look at our sample lateral attorney cover letter.

 Start With an Acknowledgment

 In most cases, you are in the running for this position because somebody reached out to you.
-They either did so directly, through a common connection or via headhunter.
-In any case, it’s an honor to be considered for a partnership position.
+They either did so directly, through a common connection, or via a headhunter/recruitment agency, In any case, it’s an honor to be considered for a partnership position.
 So it’s best to lead off your cover letter with a quick sentence or two of thanks.
 Personalize that thanks if you know who expressed interest in you.
 Remember, connections are everything.
 Here’s a quick example:

 “I’d like to begin by thanking my former colleague Steve Shipman, as well as the Davis Law Group Partnership committee for reaching out to me.
 I’m honored to be considered for this position.”

 A law partner often operates as a “law firm within a law firm”.
 Many partners have their client base, do their billing, and otherwise operate rather independently.
 They likely have a legal secretary, clerk, or paralegal working with them as well.
 Ideally, you are also familiar with the people and procedures at your local courthouse.

 Put more succinctly, your letter should demonstrate that you are a more than a capable attorney.
 It should illustrate how you can begin your first day as a productive and profitable attorney who brings something of value to the firm.